TheRealVSSVSSN/SunnyRP/Example_Frameworks/cfx-server-data/resources/docs.md

 - The remaining registered events are made available for other resources to attach handlers to; they are not processed further by this file, keeping the server script lightweight and extensible.

 ### Conclusion
 The baseevents resource centralizes player death and vehicle interaction detection.
-Client scripts (`deathevents.lua` and `vehiclechecker.lua`) watch local state and send uniform event messages. `server.lua` registers these events for use across the server and provides minimal logging hooks, while `fxmanifest.lua` ties the components together.
+Client scripts (`client/deathevents.lua`, `client/vehiclechecker.lua`, `client/utils.lua`) watch local state and send uniform event messages. `server/main.lua` registers these events for use across the server and provides minimal logging hooks, while `fxmanifest.lua` ties the components together.
 Other resources can listen to these events to implement game logic without re‑implementing death or vehicle checks.

 ---